ry05/DataDecember-1/index.md

 1. [The Data Science Venn Diagram](https://s3.amazonaws.com/aws.drewconway.com/viz/venn_diagram/data_science.html)
 2. [The Essential Data Science Venn Diagram by Andrew Silver - Towards Data Science](https://towardsdatascience.com/the-essential-data-science-venn-diagram-35800c3bef40)

+## Day 4: Common Terms You Would Encounter in Your Data Journey

+*Author: Zhen-Yen Chan*

+> "Don’t be intimidated by jargon.
+For example, a model is just a fancy word for 'recipe'." - Cassie Kozyrkov

+Here are some common terms you are most likely to encounter in your data science journey!
+These definitions are written for beginners who have little previous exposure to the world of statistics and programming.

+**Fundamentals**
+***Algorithm:*** A set of instructions we give a computer so it can turn a given set of inputs into corresponding outputs.
+***Data Mining / Data Analytics:*** The process of extracting insights from data and putting it to good use.
+This includes everything from cleaning and organising the data; to analysing it to find meaningful patterns and connections; to communicating those connections in a way that helps decision-makers improve their product or organisation.
+***Machine Learning:*** The process where a system learns from a set of data by studying patterns between inputs and outputs in that data, and then applies those patterns to make predictions with new input data.
+***Dataset:*** A collection of data that is used in a particular data science initiative.
+***Data Science Model:*** A structure and corresponding interpretation that summarises a set of data, for description or prediction.

+**Data Science Tools**
+***R:*** A programming language for statistical computing that is widely used for statistical modelling and data analysis
+***Python:*** A general-purpose programming language that can also be used for data science and machine learning
+***SQL:*** A programming language used to update and retrieve data from a database
+***GitHub:*** A code-sharing and publishing service, and community for developers which provides collaboration features for programming projects
+***Google Colab:*** A programming notebook tool that allows people to write and execute Python code through the browser, and is especially suitable for data science and machine learning

+**Types of Data**
+***Continuous Data:*** Data that exist as a subset of real numbers, where there is measurable difference between possible values e.g. height, price
+***Categorical Data:*** Data that exist as a finite number of discrete values
+***Time Series:*** A set of data that is ordered by when each data point occurred, for example temperature throughout a day
+***Instance (example, record, observation):*** A single object from the world from which a model will learn from
+***Feature (attribute, field, variable):*** A quantity describing an instance
+***Outcome (label):*** A dependent variable that the model is used to predict
+***Missing Values:*** Values of a feature that are not known or do not exist

+**Statistical Tools**
+***Correlation:*** The measure of how much one set of values depends on another.
+If values increase together, they are positively correlated.
+If values from one set increases as the other decreases, they are negatively correlated.
+There is no correlation when a change in one set has nothing to do with a change in the other.
+***Outlier:*** A data point that is considered extremely far from other points
+***Summary Statistics:*** The measures we use to communicate insights about our data in a simple way.
+Examples of summary statistics are the mean, median and standard deviation.

+**Machine Learning Techniques**
+***Supervised Learning:*** A type of machine learning used to learn the relationship between independent variables and a specified outcome
+***Regression:*** a supervised learning problem where the outcome is continuous
+***Classification:*** a supervised learning problem where the outcome is categorical
+***Unsupervised Learning:*** A type of machine learning used to group data without a pre-specified outcome
+***Clustering:*** an unsupervised learning problem which attempts to collect and categorise sets of data into groups that are similar to one another
+***Deep Learning:*** A type of machine learning that uses neural networks to solve complex problems, such as natural language processing (analysing text) and computer vision (analysing images)

+**Stages of a Data Science Project**
+***Extract, Transform, Load (ETL, data engineering):*** The process of gathering data from different places in a raw form and changing it into a form that is ready for analysis
+***Data Cleaning / Wrangling:*** The process of manipulating data to make it usable for your project, for example making values consistent with a larger dataset, removing or replacing missing and incorrect values
+***Data Exploration:*** The step where you ask basic questions to understand the context of a dataset, for example by displaying summary statistics and plotting a correlation matrix
+***Data Visualisation:*** The art of communicating meaningful data visually.
+This can involve infographics, traditional plots, or even interactive dashboards.

+***Feature Engineering:*** The process of translating knowledge we have as humans and translating it into a quantitative value that a computer can understand.
+For example, we can translate our visual understanding of the image of a mug into a representation of pixel intensities.
+***Training and Testing:*** When building predictive models, you first train the model on training data so that it can build understanding.
+Then, you test the model on test data where it applies its understanding and makes predictions.
+***Feature Selection:*** The process of identifying which features are the most valuable when building a model.
+***Overfitting:*** Happens when a model considers too much information from its training data that it fails to predict new data reliably
+***Model Deployment:*** Applying the model to real data to form a use case